awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 5. From the Partition Keys list, select the partition key(s) that you want the solution to use when generating the queries.
 If you select none, only one query will be performed for the data mapper.
-If you select any or all, you'll have a bigger number of smaller queries (the same query will be repeated with a `WHERE` additional clause for each combination of partition values).
-If you have a lot of small partitions, you may choose none or few partition keys from the list.
+If you select any or all, you'll have a greater number of smaller queries (the same query will be repeated with a `WHERE` additional clause for each combination of partition values).
+If you have a lot of small partitions, it may be more efficient to choose none or a subset of partition keys from the list.
 If instead you have very big partitions you may want to select all the partition keys.
 6. From the columns list, choose the column(s) the solution should use to to